jeslinmx/resume/Jeshua Lin (Network Administrator).typ

     )[
       Developed mathematical QKD models, orbital mechanics simulations and statistical analysis tools, using the SciPy and PyData stacks.

-      Integrated these components into an in-house satellite constellation design stack tailored for the company's use cases, eliminating the need for costly third-party alternatives.
+      Integrated these components into an in-house satellite constellation design toolkit tailored for the company's use cases, eliminating the need for costly third-party alternatives.
     ]

     #milestone(